Your Google My Business Listing: Are You the Owner?

 WARNING!
 Be sure that you are logging in with your business email.
 This will save you some trouble down the line.
 This little step is an important one.
 We promise.

 Once this process is completed, verification of your business is accomplished by mailing you a hard-copy postcard to your business address.
+In 2022, the options have been expanded, and you may be able to accept a text or phone call.

 There is Not a GMB Listing for My Business